fangxuyi/movie-rater-api/README.md

 # movie-rater-api
 This is the backend of a mini movie rater.
-It utilizes Django framework.
+It utilizes Django.
 Developed with Python 3.8.10